-Not to knock anyone who has a bathtub this expensive, but for 8,000€ I want a back scrubbing, foot massaging, self cleaning bathtub.
+Not to knock anyone who has a bathtub this expensive, but for 8,000€ I want a back scrubbing, foot massaging, self-cleaning bathtub.

-As a first time home owner turned renovator I was totally floored.
+As a first-time homeowner turned renovator I was totally floored.
 Is it just me or is that really, really pricey?
-Any other home owners care to weigh in here?
+Any other homeowners care to weigh in here?

 Needless to say, we went back to the drawing board on the bathtub.
 Instead, we’re going with one from a Makro bathroom concepts called Wave.
-Meet our soon to be bathtub!
+Meet our soon-to-be bathtub!

 If you’re on the lookout for more Italian Home Renovation blogs I recommend checking out Almost Fiorentina (Insta featured above).

 Making this switch alone is saving Paolo and I around 5,000€.
 It’s not that I don’t believe design is important.
 It’s not that I don’t want to bathe in a beautiful Corian shell, I do!
-The problem is that I can do math.
+The problem is that I can do the math.
 5,000€ invested over 20 years (assuming a 7% annual interest) is around 20,000€ give or take.
-Which is why, we’re not taking a bath, on the custom bathtub we’re installing.
+This is why, we’re not taking a bath, on the custom bathtub we’re installing.

 With our Italian home renovation, we’re quickly learning whatever we assume something is going to cost that we need to double it.
 Still, anywhere we see a chance to save real money, you can bet we’re looking for it.
 Line by line before we approve any invoice.

-Now, I do have one major splurge planed for our home.
+Now, I do have one major splurge planned for our home.
 It will be the first thing I’ll see when I walk out of my bedroom door.
 Something I know will make me smile at the very sight of it.
 I’ll give you a hint.
 It’s not a bathtub but it is as big as one.
 Any guesses?
 Stay tuned to find out!

 Don’t want to miss the fun of our Italian Home Renovating?
 Sign up to get updates in your inbox.